FACET: Multi-Agent AI Supporting Teachers in Scaling Differentiated Learning for Diverse Students: Acknowledgments

 \section{Acknowledgments}

 We thank the Zuse Institute Berlin (\url{https://www.zib.de}) for hosting the system and LLMs.
-Research reported in this paper was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM) and the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH+ (EXC-2046/1, project ID 390685689, project AA3-15) and by the German Federal Ministry of Education and Research (BMBF), grant number 16DII133 (Weizenbaum-Institute).
+Research reported in this paper was partially supported through the Research Campus Modal, funded by the German Federal Ministry of Research, Technology and Space (fund numbers 05M14ZAM,05M20ZBM) and by the German Federal Ministry of Research, Technology and Space, grant number 16DII133 (Weizenbaum-Institute).